Sunnydimalu01/Code-Snippets-Udemy/README.md

-# Code-Snippets-Udemy
+# 📚 Udemy Code Snippets: Bash & Python

-This repository contains a collection of useful **Bash** and **Python** scripts and code snippets designed for learning, practicing, and solving real-world problems.
-Ideal for students, Udemy course learners, and self-taught developers.
+This repository contains all the **Bash** and **Python** code snippets demonstrated throughout my Udemy course.
+It’s designed to help students follow along, experiment, and practice with real examples.

+---